mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 192 - Optional Attributes/readme.md

   }
 }

-// we can iterate the person.emails()
+// You can iterate the person.emails()
 // in a loop without checking for null
 ```